n2k/dockpeek/README.md

 ## 🐳 Docker Swarm Support

-Dockpeek natively supports Docker Swarm, You can deploy Dockpeek as a stack, with a single socket-proxy instance, and view/manage all Swarm services and tasks in the dashboard.
+Dockpeek natively supports Docker Swarm, You can deploy dockpeek as a stack, with a single socket-proxy instance, and view/manage all Swarm services and tasks in the dashboard.
 This configuration is ideal for production clusters using Traefik as an ingress proxy.

 ![swarm](https://i.imgur.com/ceEFBT7.png)